PDLT-University-of-York/test-split-site/docs/ultra/site-availability.md

 !!!
 Summary
     Prevent or allow students to access your Ultra VLE sites.

-You can set your site availabilty to control student access:
+Set the site availability to control student access:

 - **Closed**: students can see the site in their Course list, but can't enter it.
 - **Open**: students can see and enter the site.